LorenaPotlog/tpd-wildfire-predictions/README.md

 # Wildfire Expansion and Risk Predictor

-Streaming project for estimating wildfire risk and likely spread direction from fire and weather data, then displaying the predictions in a local dashboard.
+Streaming project for estimating wildfire risk and likely spread direction from fire and weather data.

 ## Team